jearimjarden/jearimjarden/README.md

 # 👋 Hi, I'm Jearim

-🚀 AI Engineer focused on building production-ready intelligent systems using machine learning and LLMs.
+🚀 AI Engineer building production-ready intelligent systems using machine learning and LLMs.
+💡 I build AI systems that bridge model intelligence with real-world usability.

 ## 🚀 What I Do
 I design and build AI systems that combine: